 Anyway, none of this stopped the shameful Hitler and Nazi analogies from immediately clogging up social media.
-Comparing everything to 1932 is now a big part of our national discourse.
+Comparing the election to 1933 Germany is now a big part of our national discourse.
 People who should know better habitually make correlations.

 This isn’t “Springtime for Hitler.”
 These gross equivalences belittle the memory of millions who died in unimaginably horrifying ways.
 Moreover, exaggeration and historical illiteracy undermines the very cause these people claim to care about, unless that cause is desensitizing people to the terror of the Holocaust.

 — Jamil Smith (@JamilSmith) February 17, 2017

 Jamil Smith, a writer for Rolling Stone, was just one of the high-profile journalists to use this intellectually lazy analogy.
 “First, they came for the undocumented,” he tweeted.
 (In the next tweet about the memo draft, he contends, “Whether or not it’s true doesn’t matter,” which is emblematic of much punditry today.)
 He is, of course referring to Martin Niemöller’s famous poem:

 First they came for the Socialists [sometimes written as communists], and I did not speak out—

 Because I was not a Socialist.